 The cash value of life insurance offers many benefits.
 You may be able to tap into them while you’re still living and to help meet various financial goals.
 If you have a life insurance plan with cash value, you might be wondering if it’s taxable.
 The answer depends on your unique situation.
 Keep reading to learn more about cash value life insurance policies and how they impact taxes.

 Cash value life insurance is a type of permanent plan, such as whole life and universal life insurance.
-With this type of policy, a portion of your premium payments goes toward the death benefit while the remainder build cash value, which will earn interest over time.
+With this type of policy, a portion of your premium payments goes toward the death benefit while the remainder builds cash value over time.
 As long as you continue to make premium payments, you can access the cash value while you’re still alive through a loan, withdrawal, or policy surrender.1

-Here’s an overview of several cash value life insurance plans:2
+Here’s an overview of several cash value life insurance plans:

 Whole life insurance is a type of plan that lasts for the rest of your life, assuming you continue to pay your premiums.
 It has a death benefit and secure cash value account, which grows tax-free.
 The premiums and death benefit will always stay the same.